QueueClassic/queue_classic/readme.markdown

 # Queue Classic
-**Alpha 0.1.0**
+**Alpha 0.1.1**

-Queue Classic 0.1.0 is not ready for production.
+Queue Classic 0.1.1 is not ready for production.
 However, it is under active development and I expect a beta release within the following months.
 Queue Classic is an alternative queueing library for Ruby apps (Rails, Sinatra, Etc...)
 It features **async** job polling, database maintained locks and no ridiculous dependencies.
 As a matter of fact, Queue Classic only requires the pg and json.

+## Installation
+`gem install queue_classic`
+Add `require 'queue_classic/tasks'` to your Rakefile.
+If you don't want to bother with a Rakefile just create a worker object and start it manually.
+`
+worker = QC::Worker.new
+worker.start
+`

 ## Enqueue
 To place a job onto the queue, you should specify a class and a class method.
 The syntax should be: